rust-lang/cargo/doc/book/src/reference/unstable.md

 [`--remap-path-scope`]: ../../rustc/remap-source-paths.html#--remap-path-scope

+##### Remapping rules

+The exact remap path prefixes are unspecified and may change across Cargo versions.
+Tools that map paths embedded in artifacts back to local sources should consume [unremap files] instead of interpreting these prefixes.

+[unremap files]: #unremap-files

-If `trim-paths` is not `none` or `false`, then the following paths are sanitized if they appear in a selected scope:
+If `trim-paths` is not `"none"` or `false`, then the following paths are sanitized if they appear in a selected scope:

 1. Path to the source files of the standard and core library (sysroot) will begin with `/rustc/<rustc commit hash>`, e.g. `/home/username/.rustup/toolchains/nightly-x86_64-unknown-linux-gnu/lib/rustlib/src/rust/library/core/src/result.rs` ->